 Our incentive compensation plan is designed to recognize and reward performance at both the organization and individual level.
-We take both practice and company financial performance into consideration in the determination of bonus pool funding.
-At the practice level, the annual bonus pool is funded based on achievement of its annual financial goals.
-Our board of directors reviews and approves the total incentive compensation pool for all practices in the context of Huron's overall financial performance.
-Individual bonus awards are based on the practice's financial performance, individual bonus targets, and the individual's performance as evaluated through our performance management process.
+We take both business unit and total company financial performance into consideration in the determination of bonus pool funding.
+At the business unit level, the annual bonus pool is funded based on achievement of its business unit and enterprise-wide annual financial goals.
+Our board of directors reviews and approves the total incentive compensation pool for all business units in the context of Huron's overall financial performance.
+Individual bonus awards are based on the business unit's bonus pool funding, individual bonus targets, and the individual's performance as evaluated through our performance management process.
 The intent of the incentive compensation plan is to differentiate rewards based on individual performance, ensuring that our top performers receive incentives that are commensurate with their contributions in a given year.
 The incentive compensation plan for our named executive officers is funded based on a blend of achievement of company-wide financial goals and strategic initiatives.

-Managing directors' individual compensation levels, including base salary and target incentive awards, are set to align with the value of their expected contributions to Huron, including collaboration across practices.
+Managing directors' individual compensation levels, including base salary and target incentive awards, are set to align with the value of their expected contributions to Huron, including collaboration across our industry and capability teams.
 As the key drivers of the organization's success, their compensation is designed to include equity awards as a core component.
 The use of equity is intended to encourage retention, align the interests of our managing directors with shareholders, and help build wealth over a managing director's career at Huron through annual grants as well as stock price appreciation.